ishwarrimal/simple-sticky-react/Readme.md

+This is a repo for the npm package of `simple-sticky-react` .
+We welcome anyone willing to contribute to this project with a new feature or report a but or suggest any changes.

 Of course you can use `position: sticky` in your css, but it's not supported in few browsers.
 Hence we present to you `<Sticky>` component for react which works same as `sticky` but switches between `fixed` and `relative` position on the fly.